Bully Proofing Classes

-Help your child discover their inner super-powers by developing proven personal safety skills.
-Our parent and child self-defense classes are designed to teach practical self-defense skills to enable anyone to defend themselves no matter whether on your feet, in a confined space, or even if on the ground.
+Help your child discover their inner superpowers by developing proven personal safety skills.
+Our parent and child self-defense classes are designed to teach practical self-defense skills both verbal & physical to enable anyone to defend themselves.

 We ensure that our martial arts courses are run in a supportive, safe, and fun environment without the fear of injury.
 All our classes are “no contact”, and our 7000 square-foot studio ensures that students train and maintain social distancing guidelines.

 Nov.
 20th & 27th | Sat.
 2-4 pm PST

 Now $247 for Parent & Child Reg. $347

 Only 10 spots available | 7 years & up

 2 classes, 4 hours, access to all online course videos